Poetry, lectures and children's theater highlight Fanfare's third week

 by: Tonya Lowentritt

-HAMMOND – A film premiere, two music concerts and a trio of lectures highlight the fourth week of Fanfare, Southeastern Louisiana University's annual October-long arts festival.
+week of Fanfare, Southeastern Louisiana University’s annual fall arts festival.

 Fanfare’s third week begins Tuesday, Oct.
 15, with the first of three events, courtesy of the English Department, to help students prepare for the upcoming Common Read program.
 Common Read provides students and community members the opportunity to read selected works and then meet their contemporary authors.
 This year’s author is Kaveh Akbar.

 First up is David Armand, Nat Fisher and Tommy Parrie, who will present “Speaking the Unspeakable: Using Poetry to Express Difficult Topics.”
 The event is scheduled from 11 a.m. to 12:15 p.m. in The Writing Center, located in D Vickers Hall, room 210.

 The second event is scheduled Wednesday, Oct.
 16. Canese Jarboe, a poet from rural southeastern Kansas, and Southeastern poetry students will discuss “Orchids are Sprouting from the Floorboards: Optical and Textural Immersion in Kaveh Akbar’s ‘Calling a Wolf a Wolf,’” from 11 a.m. to 12:15 p.m. in The Writing Center.

 Also on Oct.
 16, Fanfare’s Then and Now lecture series continues with recent Southeastern graduate Rosemary Flynn.
 She will present “If a Ceorl Prospered: The Legal Status and Social Mobility of Anglo-Saxon Ceorls Before and After the Norman Conquest” at 1 p.m. in Pottle Auditorium.